uwescience/DSSG-Peer-Support/background.md

 ## Motivational Interviewing

 One of the most common strategies promoted for effective peer support is a method called motivational interviewing [6].
-Motivational interviewing relies on four broad styles of engaging with an individual: 1) by asking open questions, 2) by providing affirmations, 3) by engaging in reflective listening, and 4) by summarizing main themes of the discussion [7].
+Motivational interviewing incorporates four broad styles of engaging with an individual: 1) by asking open questions, 2) by providing affirmations, 3) by engaging in reflective listening, and 4) by summarizing main themes of the discussion [7].
 Typically these tools are used in contexts in which an individual is struggling with an addiction, mental health problem, or other personal challenge.

 Past studies show that motivational interviewing is effective at improving health outcomes and reducing addictive behaviors [8] and can be beneficial even when used by trained professionals in a digitally-mediated environment [9].
 However, there is relatively little literature with respect to motivational interviewing being used by peers in the specific context of online, asynchronous peer support communication.